Southwest Health Engagement & Research Collaborative

 A composite graphic with the AZALEA (Arizona Alliance on LGBTQS2 Equity in Aging.
 There are photos of Tena Alonzo and Megan McCoy.How the dynamics between LGBTQ2S+ individuals and their peers in senior living communities affects LGBTQ2S+ care access with Megan McCoy

-Dr. Megan McCoy
+Megan McCoy and Tena Alonzo

 Amanda Hunter who has long brown hair, is wearing a white shirt with a pink flower on it, against a city street backdrop